This post will show you 6 ways to protect your business from phishing attacks…

 Multi-factor authentication (MFA) is a layered technique to secure data and apps using two or more steps to verify your identity when logging into your accounts.
 This increases information security and prevents data theft and breaches.

-If one of your credentials is endangered, unauthorized users won't get the other authentication requirement right and won’t access your information.
+If one of your credentials is endangered, unauthorized users won't get the other authentication requirement right and won’t be able to access your information.

 4. Familiarize yourself with the signs of phishing attempts